essoen/essoen.github.io/content/work.md

 I prefer asynchronous communication via Slack/messaging tool, over emails.
 I do not expect instant replies, even during the regular workday.
 I like when my team uses open team Slack-channels to ask questions, or talk about ideas, because I believe it empowers the whole team.

 [Inbox Zero](https://blog.doist.com/inbox-zero/) is great, and I follow it.
 But, most emails are not urgent, so I do not handle it as such.
-If you need a fast answer, call instead of e-mailing.
+I check email around twice a day.
+This means that if you need a fast answer, call instead of e-mailing.
 Or call me after the email is sent.
 To me, an email can wait to be answered for two days.
 If not, one should tell the recipient about the urgency.

 To me, discussions fit better in Slack or a meeting, rather than email.
 Usually we have discussions over a particular decisions.
 It's easier to have these discussions if we write out the alternatives, the arguments for each of them, beforehand.
 This helps us get to the details, and where we disagree, faster.